datawire/ambassador-docs/reference/environment.md

 # Environment Variables for the Ambassador Container

-Use the following variables for the environment of your Ambassdor container:
+Use the following variables for the environment of your Ambassador container:

 | Purpose                                 | Variable                         | Default value                                     | Value type                                                                    |
 |-----------------------------------------|----------------------------------|---------------------------------------------------|-------------------------------------------------------------------------------|